linagora/hublin/README.md

 3. install node.js

-Please note that your version of node.js must be greater than version 0.10.28 but less than or equal to 0.10.36.
-We highly recommend that you use [nvm](https://github.com/creationix/nvm) to install a specific version of node.
+We are currently using Node 6.
+It is highly recommended that you use [nvm](https://github.com/creationix/nvm) to install a specific version of node.

 4. Install Redis